-A property placed on a destination that prevents all panels and ports from taking a switch on that destination, including the panel or port that locked it.
+A property placed on a destination that prevents all users from taking a switch on the destination.
+Locks may be cleared by the requester that initiated the lock, or a requester of a higher lock/protect priority.

-Locks may be cleared by any panel or port that has the same requester code and lock priority as the panel that locked the destination, that has a higher lock priority, or that has a lock priority of 0 (zero).

-See also: Lock Priority, Protect.
+See also: Protect.